Neomediatech/rspamd/README.md

-# Dockerized Rspamd on Ubuntu 18.04
+# Dockerized Rspamd on Ubuntu
 Dockerized version of rspamd, based on Ubuntu.

+## ToDo
+- LOG ROTATION.
+`mv rspamd.log rspamd.log.1 && touch rspamd.log && chmod 666 rspamd.log`
+(inside the container) `kill -SIGUSR1 1`
+Thanks also to `tail -F `, commands above do their the job.
+Maybe there are better solutions (where?)

 ## Usage
 You can run this container with this command: